rootrim/rootrim.github.io/_includes/about/en.md

 # ABOUT THIS WEBSITE

-This is a heavily-customized [fork](https://github.com/HynDuf/hynduf.github.io) of the incredible [Hux Blog - Jekyll Theme](https://github.com/Huxpro/huxpro.github.io).
+This site is a fork of [HynDuf](https://github.com/HynDuf/hynduf.github.io)'s amazing repo.
 I did this blog page because of my writing project.

 # CONTACT